reelyactive/barnowl/README.md

 - [advlib](https://github.com/reelyactive/advlib) to decode the individual packets from hexadecimal strings into JSON
 - [barnacles](https://github.com/reelyactive/barnacles) to distribute the real-time data stream via APIs and more

+These packages and more are bundled together as the [Pareto Anywhere](https://www.reelyactive.com/pareto/anywhere) open source middleware suite, which includes several __barnowl__ listeners, as described next.

 Where to listen?
 ----------------